lpryszcz/htseq/doc/contrib.rst

 This makes a directory ``dists`` and in there, a tarball with all the source files (Python and C/C++).
 If you are a maintainer of HTSeq, you can upload this file onto PyPI on the testing server.
-Then, you should run the Tracis CI tests that try to install HTSeq directly from PyPI (without the source code).
+Then, you should run the Travis CI tests that try to install HTSeq directly from PyPI (without the source code).
 If all goes well, you can upload the tar file onto the live PyPI server.